Chen2314554655/Group2/System plan.md

 ### General System

 Any user can use the functions of the system.
-We would like the game to be operated on a Web page.
+We would like the game to be operated on a computer.
 Programming language is C++.

 ### Interface Requirements: